EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 </td>

-<td>If location service is enabled in the client application, use LocationC class from SDK to record user lat, long.
+<td>If location service is enabled in the client application, use LocationC class from SDK to log user lat-long.

 </td>